5 min read · Cost

 | Custom mountain home with full snow + WUI assembly | $14,000–$28,000+ |

-Sierra Siding's typical soffit and fascia scope band in the Truckee / North Tahoe area as of 2026.
+Typical soffit and fascia planning range for the Truckee / North Tahoe area — a general California market range, not a Sierra Siding quote.
 Includes snow drip-edge detail, Chapter 7A boxed-eave assembly where required, and ember-resistant venting.
 Final number is set on-site — your written estimate is what governs.

 Key takeaways

-- Snow detail is baseline regardless of WUI
+- Snow drip-edge and ice-and-water detail are baseline regardless of fire zone

 FAQ